canonical/data-platform-benchmark-env/README.md

 ## Folder Structure

-The deployment is divided between `environments`, which contain the setup of a given cloud in certain conditions (e.g. AWS in a single AZ) and `scenarios`, which is composed of the different applications to be deployed following some reference decisions, such as running MySQL in HA.
+The deployment is divided between `cloud_providers`, which contain the setup of a given cloud in certain conditions (e.g. AWS in a single AZ) and `bundle_templates`, which is composed of the different applications to be deployed following some reference decisions, such as running MySQL in HA.

 ```
 +
 |
-+--- environments/         Configures the different VM clouds in Juju
++--- cloud_providers/      Configures the different VM clouds in Juju
 |     |
 |     +--- cos/            Configures the COS environment for any of the following deployments, including the microk8s underneath it
 |
-+--- scenarios/            Configures the different deployment scenarios and testing.
++--- bundle_templates/     Configures the different deployment scenarios and testing.
 Should be used once a model has been correctly added and configured
 |
 +--- examples/             Examples of complete terraform scripts that use modules from environment and scenarios for a deployment
 |
 +--- utils/                Additional scripts, such as sshuttle setup.
 ```

-Start with the chosen `environments` when writing your terraform module.
+Start with the chosen `cloud_providers` when writing your terraform module.
 Optionally, use the `examples` folder to kickstart your code.

 # Deploying

-Choose the `environment` and `scenario` of interest and start the deployment with a new terraform module.
+Choose the `cloud_providers` and `bundle_templates` of interest and start the deployment with a new terraform module.

 First, make sure you bootstrap your deployment environment.
 Each environment folder has a `setup/`, which contains the module to bootstrap that given setup.